 As with the current Directive, the choice of conformity assessment route depends on the classification of the device.
 Once you have undergone a valid conformity assessment process and shown that your device has met the new requirements, you will be in a position to place a CE mark on your product which is your access to the European market.

-This course will provide essential guidance on how to undertake a successful conformity assessment process and subsequently
+The programme will provide essential guidance on how to undertake a successful conformity assessment process and subsequently

 apply (or continue to apply) the CE mark.
 The importance of quality management systems, risk management, the use of standards and the current status of implementing acts, common specifications and published guidance will be a particular focus.
 This is